antoniobg/revenuecat-expo-replit-framework/README.md

 - RevenueCat integration with demo mode for testing
 - Cross-platform navigation and UI components

-## 🧪 Testing Without API Keys
+## 🧪 Testing Your Subscriptions

+**🎯 Test Store (Recommended)**: The fastest way to test real subscriptions without connecting external stores!

+- **One API key** works on iOS, Android, and Web
+- **Real subscription testing** without Apple, Google, or Stripe setup
+- **Perfect for development** and prototyping
+- Add your `test_` API key in `constants/RevenueCat.ts`

-The app includes a demo mode that works without RevenueCat configuration:
+**Demo Mode**: The app also includes a demo mode that works without any configuration:

 - All screens and navigation work immediately
-- Demo subscription status and user interface
-- Paywall screens show without requiring real payment processing
-- Perfect for UI development and testing
+- Mock subscription status for UI development

-**Ready for production?** Add your RevenueCat API keys to enable real subscription processing.
+- No payment processing, just interface testing

+**Ready for production stores?** See the "Production Deployment" section below to connect real app stores.

 ## 🎯 What You Get